 Display the FY2E Visible image in the top left panel.

-By default, the last panel created will be the active panel.
-The lower right panel will be highlighted with a default color of blue.
+By default, the last panel created is the active panel.
+The lower right panel is highlighted with a default color of blue.
 Click on the top left panel to activate this panel for the next data load.

 From the Satellite -> Imagery chooser in the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for Server, select MEGI_VIS for Dataset, click Connect.

 Choose the FY2E VIS satellite data Image Type and select a relative time of five most recent images.
 Check the Create Preview Image box.
-This checkbox allows the satellite data to display in the Region tab of the Field Selector instead of just a map of where the data will be once displayed.
-Click Add Source to show the Field Selector.
+This checkbox displays the satellite data in the Region tab of the Field Selector instead of a blank regional map outlining data availability.
+Click Add Source to load the data in the Field Selector and bring it forward.

 In the Fields panel, select 0.73 um VIS Cloud and Surface Features -> Brightness.

-Change the centering of the image as well as the image size.
-The screenshot represents the values to enter in the Advanced tab.
+Locate and select the Advanced tab (bottom right window of Field Selector), change the centering of the image as well as the image size.
+The screenshot represents the values to enter.

 Under Displays, click on the Advanced tab.